Here’s a scenario for you to ponder.

 You’ve dominated the digital realm, now it’s time to start thinking about extending your reach into the world of real-life physical retail.
 Or even if you haven't, it's never a bad idea to have more than one sales channels for your products.
 However, I can already imagine the grimace on your face, the look of fear at the cost of doing such an unfathomable act that will have you paying rent, competing with big box retailers, and installing security cameras to protect your inventory.

-But before you get too ahead of yourself, what I’m really alluding to is testing the waters by considering opening up a pop up store.
+But before you get too ahead of yourself, what I’m really alluding to is testing the waters by considering opening up a pop up shop.
 That’s right, a temporary setting which could last for a day or up to as much as three months, where you can sell your products without the headache of committing to a lease, managing swarms of employees, or thinking about how to consistently drive loads of foot traffic to your doorstep.

 1. A Store-Within-a-Store